-Developed in 2008, the 104,000 square foot Lock Up Self Storage Facility consists of 812 self-storage units.
-We own the land in fee simple, while the tenant owns the storage facility and other improvements. iStar originated this GL in 2007 from a property it acquired in 1993.
+Developed in 2008, the 104,000 square foot Lock Up Self Storage Facility consists of 819 self-storage units.
 The building features include on-site management, secure self-storage units, climate controlled interiors, drive up storage units, electronic coded access, a full size passenger elevator, indoor loading bay, motion lighting and security cameras.
 The building is located near the heart of the southern Minneapolis metro area, the Minneapolis International Airport and The Mall of America.